perriera/for_interfaces/db/mysql/CPP.md

 		exit

 #### Commit to Github project our changes
 Now in this case we only tested that the `MySQL` shared libraries could be accessed and that the `MySQL` header files could be used inside `x4`.
 Our aim here is just to show that we can link to the '`MySQL` shared libraries and retrieve data from a `MySQL` database, (we could call this the *proof-of-concept* phase of the **molding the interface** process).
-Now we need to need to take it up a notch, we need to incorporate our successful mold into a dock.
+Now we need to take it up a notch, we need to incorporate our successful mold into a dock.

 - Before we do that let's commit our changes to the repo: